 Preschool children are still highly multisensory.
 They learn and solve problems when they touch and do.
 For instance, three-year-olds may not be as assertive as 2-year-olds; they may whine and try to manipulate adults to solve problems for them.
 4-year-olds may be aggressive as they try out new problem-solving skills.
 Five-year-olds are eager to please adults and will often solve problems to satisfy them.

 • Provide items for children to touch and do as they learn to solve problems.

-solve problems.
-Allow time and space for children.
-Help children
+• Allow time and space for children.

-“You may use your regular voice or you may be quiet” instead of
+• Help children solve problems in age-appropriate ways.
+For example, when children whine, give them choices to solve the problem.
+For example, say, “You may use your regular voice or you may be quiet” instead of “Don’t whine!”

-appropriate solutions.
-Praise 5-year-olds’ problem-solving
+• Praise 5-year-olds’ problem-solving skills.